Appinventiv Call Button

 A. Telecoms can also place edge computing nodes near end users to decrease the latency and allow real-time data processing.
 Operating analytics on the edge gives operators the ability to provide faster insights into applications like IoT, autonomous systems, and video streaming, and offload core networks.

-Q. How can telecoms leverage big data from connectivity platforms for business growth?
+Q. How can telecoms leverage big data from connectivity platforms for business growth using telecom big data analytics services?

 A. Connectivity platforms generate massive usage, place, and device data.
 Telecom can use this information to determine the behavioral pattern of clients, develop personal services, optimise pricing, and generate new sources of revenue by creating target-based partnerships, along with solutions based on data.